westonplatter/wait_list_simple/README.md

 Simple one page app (without styling) demonstrating a wait list.

 User 1 signs up for the wait list with email `user1@example.com`.
-They are position #1.
+They are in position #1.

 User 2 signs up with `user2@example.com`.
 They're in position #2.